Lectures on singular stochastic PDEs: Diffusion in a random environment

 By the structural similarity of~(\ref{eq:pam-intro}) and~(\ref{eq:sde-intro}), we might hope to extend the rough path approach to~(\ref{eq:pam-intro}).
-The equivalent of $B^H$ is given by the solution $\vartheta$ to $\LL \vartheta = \xi$, $\vartheta (0) = 0$, so that we should assume the renormalized product $\vartheta \renorm \xi$ as given.
-Then we might hope to define $f \renorm \xi$ for all $f$ that ``look like $\vartheta$'', however this is to be interpreted.
+The equivalent of $B^H$ is given by the solution $\vartheta$ to $\LL \vartheta = \xi$, $\vartheta (0) = 0$, and the equivalent of $\int_0^{\cdot} B^H_s \mathd B^H_s$ turns out to be the renormalized product $\vartheta \renorm \xi$.
+Then we might hope that given $\vartheta \renorm \xi$ we are able to define $f \renorm \xi$ for all $f$ that ``look like $\vartheta$'', however this is to be interpreted.
 Of course, rough paths can only be applied to functions of a one--dimensional index variable, while for~(\ref{eq:pam-intro}) the problem lies in the irregularity of $\xi$ in the spatial variable $x \in \mathbb{T}^2$.

-In the following we combine the ideas from controlled rough paths with Bony's paraproduct, a tool from functional analysis that allows us to extend them to functions of a multidimensional parameter.
+In the following we combine the ideas from controlled rough paths with Bony's paraproduct, a tool from functional analysis that allows us to extend rough paths to functions of a multidimensional parameter.
 Using the paraproduct, we are able to make precise in a simple way what we mean by ``distributions looking like a reference distribution''.
 We can then define products of suitable distributions and solve~(\ref{eq:pam-intro}) as well as many other interesting singular SPDEs.